2000jedi/Project-Parser/README.md

 ## TO-DO
 - [ ] Add description on how to build parse_table.
 - [ ] Add rules for special literals internally.
-- [ ] Add convenient methods to turn left factored tree into normal parse tree.
+- [ ] Add convenient methods to convert left factored tree.